Ninotsminda Municipality: Politics

 Ninotsminda Municipal Assembly (Georgian: ნინოწმინდის საკრებულო, Ninotsminda Sakrebulo) is the representative body of Ninotsminda Municipality, consisting of 30 members which are elected every four years.
 The last election was held in October 2021.
 Anivard Mosoian of Georgian Dream was elected mayor.

 Population

 By the start of 2021 the population of the municipality was determined at 18,944 people, a decrease of almost 23% compared to the 2014 census.
 The population of the city of Ninotsminda lost more than 13% of its population during the same period.
 The population density of the municipality is 14 pd/sqkm.
 According to the 2014 census, 79% of the population lives in rural settlements.

 The vast majority (95%) of the population of Ninotsminda are Armenians, making it the highest proportion of Armenians of all Georgian municipalities.
 The remaining 5% are mainly Georgians (4.2%) and Russians (0.8%).
-In terms of religion, 81% of the population is made up of followers of the Armenian Apostolic Church, followed by Catholics (12%), Georgian Orthodox Church (3.6%), islamic Georgians (2.2%).
+In terms of religion, 81% of the population is made up of followers of the Armenian Apostolic Church, followed by Catholics (12%), Georgian Orthodox Church (3.6%), Muslim Georgians (2.2%).
 Furthermore, there are small numbers of Jehovah's Witnesses and Jews.